AI Consultant for Small Business

 Week one is audit, not kick-off deck

 We sit with the founder and the person who owns the bookings or the inbox.
 We look at where three hours a day are going and what the two most expensive workflows are.
 No strategy deck, no framework slide.
-We leave week one knowing the first system we will ship and which tool it lives inside.
+We leave week one knowing the first system we will deliver and which tool it lives inside.
+That is the shape of our AI consulting services.

 Week two is build, week three is live

-The first shipped system goes live 14 to 21 days after kickoff.
+The first delivered system goes live inside the opening weeks of the engagement rather than months in.
 It is something the team actually uses on Monday morning, not a pilot you have to opt into.
-From there each engagement averages four to six shipped systems per quarter depending on tier.
+From there each engagement averages four to six built systems per quarter depending on tier.
+If you want the broader delivery path, see our AI implementation services.

 Fixed monthly fee, no percentage of spend